-LING 3350 Language Acquisition (3; Sp) Two semesters of the same foreign language (6) CCCU Language Course (3-6) \Course has prerequisites; check course descriptions on p.
-64. SELECT ONE OF THE FOLLOWING FOUR SPECIALIZATIONS: MINISTRY SPECIALIZATION (21 CREDITS) CCST 4022 Issues of Missionary Life (3; ESp) MINS 3210 Principles and Practices of Evangelism (3; F) \MINS 3510W Simpson in Historical Perspective (3; F) \MINS 3040 Preaching I (3; F) One of the following:
+\TESL 4500 TESOL Practicum (3; TBA)

+SELECT ONE OF THE FOLLOWING FOUR SPECIALIZATIONS:

+MINISTRY SPECIALIZATION (21 CREDITS)

+CCST 4022 Issues of Missionary Life (3; ESp)

+MINS 3210 Principles and Practices of Evangelism (3; F)

+\MINS 3510W Simpson in Historical Perspective (3; F)

+\MINS 3040 Preaching I (3; F)

+One of the following:

-\HIST 4010 History of World Mission (3: OF) RELI 4020 History of Muslim-Christian Encounter (3; ESp) Two of the following:
+\HIST 4010 History of World Mission (3: OF)

+RELI 4020 History of Muslim-Christian Encounter (3; ESp)

+Two of the following:

 BUSS 3200 Business as Mission (3; ESp)

 CCST 3050 Introduction to Community Development (3; OF)

 CCST 3740 Peoples of the World (3; F)

 RELI 4010 Popular Islam (3; EF)

-MINS 3106 Women in Church and Society (3; TBA)

 MINS 4770 Church Planting (3; OSp)

 BUSINESS SPECIALIZATION (21 CREDITS)

 BUSS 1900 Intro to Business (3; F)

 \BUSS 2610 Statistics (3)

+(Note: This course fulfills the General Education Math requirement)

-\BUSS 2900 Principles of Financial Accounting (3; F)
+\BUSS 2900 Principles of Accounting I (3; F)

 \BUSS 2950 Principles of Finance (3; Sp)

 BUSS 3200 Business as Mission (3; ESp)

 \BUSS 4950 Entrepreneurship (3; OSp)

 One of the following:

-\BUSS 3955 Foundations of MIS (3; Sp) \BUSS 3915 International Political Economy (3; OSp) \BUSS 3980 Principles of Marketing (3; F) CCST 3120 Microenterprise Development (3; OSp) TESOL Specialization (21 credits) Note: Students who complete all of the requirements for a bachelor's degree in their chosen major and the required courses for a minor or specialization in TESOL will also be awarded a TESOL certificate.
+\BUSS 3955 Foundations of MIS (3; Sp)

+\BUSS 3915 International Political Economy (3; OSp)

+\BUSS 3980 Principles of Marketing (3; F)

+CCST 3120 Microenterprise Development (3; OSp)

+TESOL Specialization (21 credits)

+Note: Students who complete all of the requirements for a bachelor's degree in their chosen major and the required courses for a minor or specialization in TESOL will also be awarded a TESOL

+certificate.
 A TESOL certificate is recognized worldwide as the minimum requirement for teaching English as a Second Language in a variety of settings and can open up many opportunities for short-term or long-term employment in the international marketplace.

-ENGL 3270 History of English (3; OF) ENGL 3280 Seminar in English Grammar (3) \LING 4320 Language Learning (3) LING 4400 Sociolinguistics (3; OF) TESL 3000 TESOL Theory (3; F) \TESL 3020 TESOL Methods (3; Sp) \TESL 4100 TESOL Curricula and Assessment (3; OSp) Transformational Community Development Specialization (21 credits) CCST 3050 Intro to Community Development (3; OF) CCST 3110 Management for Development (3; EF) CCST 3120 Microenterprise Development (3; OSp) CCST 3150 Practicum in Transformational Development (3; TBA) CCST 4100 Power Dynamics and Development (3; ESp) CCST 4120 The Christian and Social Justice (3; EF) \THEO 4720 Theology of Transformation (3; OF) CAPSTONE (6 credits) \CCST 4062 Cross-Cultural Internship (3; Sp-Sum) for Ministry, Business and Transformational Community Development specializations or \TESL 4500 TESOL Practicum (3; TBA) for TESOL Specialization \THEO 4710W Theology of World Mission (3; Sp) \Course has prerequisites; check course descriptions on p.
-64. SAMPLE TOTAL PROGRAM Foundational Studies 62 Cross-Cultural Studies Major 45-48 Unrestricted Electives 14-17 TOTAL 124 CROSS-CULTURAL STUDIES MINOR REQUIRED (21-24 credits) \ANTH 4110 Cultural Anthropology (3; F) \ANTH 4200 Anthropological Methods (3; Sp) \CCST 4020 Contemporary Issues in World Mission (3; F) \LING 4330 Communicating Cross-Culturally (3) \THEO 4710W Theology of World Mission (3; Sp) One of the following:
+ENGL 3270 History of English (3; OF)

+ENGL 3280 Seminar in English Grammar (3)

+\LING 4320 Language Learning (3; F)

+LING 4400 Sociolinguistics (3; OF)

+TESL 3000 TESOL Theory (3; F)

+\TESL 3020 TESOL Methods (3; Sp)

+\TESL 4100 TESOL Curricula and Assessment (3; OSp)

+Transformational Community Development Specialization (21 credits)

+CCST 3050 Intro to Community Development (3; OF)

+CCST 3110 Management for Development (3; EF)

+CCST 3120 Microenterprise Development (3; OSp)

+CCST 3150 Practicum in Transformational Development (3; TBA)

+CCST 4100 Power Dynamics and Development (3; ESp)

+CCST 4120 The Christian and Social Justice (3; EF)

+\THEO 4720 Theology of Transformation (3; OF)

+\Course has prerequisites; check course descriptions on p.
+65.

+SAMPLE TOTAL PROGRAM

+General Education Courses 48-54 Cross-Cultural Studies Major 45

+Unrestricted Electives 25-31

+TOTAL 124

+CROSS-CULTURAL STUDIES MINOR

+REQUIRED (21 credits)

+\ANTH 4110 Cultural Anthropology (3; F)

+\ANTH 4200 Anthropological Methods (3; Sp)

+\CCST 4020 Contemporary Issues in World Mission (3; F)

+\LING 4330 Communicating Cross-Culturally (3)

+\THEO 4710W Theology of World Mission (3; Sp)

+One of the following:

-RELI 3900 Religions of the World (3; Sp) \RELI 3910 Intro to Islam (3; OF) RELI 3920 Buddhism (3; EF) One of the following:
+RELI 3900 Religions of the World (3; Sp)

+\RELI 3910 Intro to Islam (3; OF)

+RELI 3920 Buddhism (3; EF)

+One of the following:

-LING 3350 Language Acquisition (3; Sp) Two semesters of same foreign language (6) CCCU Language Course (3-6)
+LING 3350 Language Acquisition (3; Sp)

+LANG 2xxx or 3xxx Modern Foreign Language (3)

+\Course has prerequisites; check course descriptions on p.
+65.

-TOTAL 21-24
+TOTAL 21

 DISCIPLESHIP AND EDUCATION MINISTRIES MAJOR

 The Discipleship and Education Ministries major prepares students to begin careers in discipleship and educational ministries in a local church or parachurch organization and provides the background for entrance into graduate programs in ministry.
-Graduates have formulated a biblical basis for spiritual formation within community and acquired skills to interpret and apply the scriptures responsibly, teach the Word of God, and lead ministries aimed at spiritual formation and Christian education.
+Graduates have formulated a biblical basis for spiritual formation within community and acquired skills to interpret and apply the scriptures responsibly, teach the Word of God,

+and lead ministries aimed at spiritual formation and Christian education.
 Graduates have also demonstrated spiritual growth as evidenced by commitment to God, the church, and the world.

-FOUNDATIONAL STUDIES (62)
+GENERAL EDUCATION COURSES (54)

 See courses on p.
-36.
+37.